Elizabeth Tyrwhitt: Biography

 In August 1540 Tyrwhitt and others ladies of the court visited Portsmouth to see a newly built ship.
-They sent Henry VIII a joint letter which was signed by Mabel, Lady Southampton, Margaret Tallebois (or Tailboys), Margaret Howard (sister of Catherine Howard), Alice Browne, Anne Knyvett (daughter of Thomas Knyvett), Jane Denny, Jane Meutas, Anne Bassett, Elizabeth Tyrwhitt, and Elizabeth Harvey.
+They sent Henry VIII a joint letter which was signed by Mabel, Lady Southampton, Margaret Tallebois (or Tailboys), Margaret Howard (sister of Katherine Howard), Alice Browne, Anne Knyvett (daughter of Thomas Knyvett), Jane Denny, Jane Meutas, Anne Bassett, Elizabeth Tyrwhitt, and Elizabeth Harvey.

-Tyrwhitt became a lady-in-waiting and a close friend to Queen Catherine Parr.
+Tyrwhitt became a lady-in-waiting and a close friend to Queen Katherine Parr.
 The two were related by marriage and shared Protestant sympathies.
-However, suspected of links to the executed Anne Askew, with other members of Catherine's household in 1546 she was arrested by the King.
-After his death, she remained in service with Catherine and her fourth husband, Thomas Seymour, being at the bedside when Catherine died in 1549.
+However, suspected of links to the executed Anne Askew, with other members of Katherine's household in 1546 she was arrested by the King.
+After his death, she remained in service with Katherine and her fourth husband, Thomas Seymour, being at the bedside when Katherine died in 1549.

-In the scandal which followed over Seymour's relationship with the future Queen Elizabeth I of England, she gave evidence over possibly inappropriate behaviour and was briefly placed in charge of the princess in place of the suspect Catherine Astley.
+In the scandal which followed over Seymour's relationship with the future Queen Elizabeth I of England, she gave evidence over possibly inappropriate behaviour and was briefly placed in charge of the princess in place of the suspect Katherine Astley.

 Thereafter, she lived a private life, dying at her home in Clerkenwell.
 Her will was proved on 28 April 1578 and she was buried in the church of St Mary the Virgin at Leighton Bromswold, where her effigy may be seen together with those of her husband and daughter.

 Writings

 She composed a work called Morning and Evening Praiers, with Divers Psalmes Himnes and Meditations, published in 1574.
-A copy now in the British Library had belonged to Queen Elizabeth I and includes prayers written by Catherine Parr.
+A copy now in the British Library had belonged to Queen Elizabeth I and includes prayers written by Katherine Parr.